Lesson video

 That is indeed correct.

-Having said that, though, a shared religion was a way for the different nations that emerged to find common ground with each other.
+Having said that though, a shared religion was a way for the different nations that emerged to find common ground with each other.

-Local rulers in the lands of the former Western Roman Empire and the Church, they sometimes worked together and it was mutually beneficial, generally speaking.
+Local rulers in the lands of the former Western Roman Empire and the Church, they sometimes worked together, and it was mutually beneficial, generally speaking.

 If the Church agrees that you are the correct ruler, then you are far less likely to have discontent and potentially rebellions in your lands.

-And likewise, the Church also gains power so they won't be persecuted by the local rulers, and they gain new followers as well.
+And likewise, the Church also gains power, so they won't be persecuted by the local rulers and they gain new followers as well.

-So the Franks were the tribe that gave their name to modern day France.
+Now, in 751 CE, the Frankish kings, so the Franks were the tribe that gave their name to modern day France.

 So the Frankish kingdom was huge at this point in time.

-In any case, the Frankish kings, known as the Carolingians, they worked closely with the Church to increase their own power.
+In any case, the Frankish kings known as the Carolingians, they worked closely with the Church to increase their own power.

 And on the screen in front of you there, that bit that's highlighted in green, that's where the Papal States were.